Travel Coverage

 Enhanced Travel Benefits

-Starting January 1, 2023, the MIT health plans will cover transportation (automobile, airplane, train, or bus) and lodging expenses up to an annual benefit maximum of $5,000 for covered services.
+The MIT health plans will cover transportation (automobile, airplane, train, or bus) and lodging expenses up to an annual benefit maximum of $5,000 for covered services.
 This coverage is provided when access to covered services is not available within 100 miles of the member's residence at the time the service(s) is needed, and the member must travel to an in-network provider for the covered services.

-• MIT High Deductible Health Plan members are covered throughout the PPO nationwide Blue Cross Blue Shield network.
+BCBS High Deductible Health Plan members are covered throughout the PPO nationwide Blue Cross Blue Shield network.
 No referrals are necessary.
 You will pay for services in full until you meet your annual deductible.
 After that, you’ll pay 10 percent coinsurance for services not provided at MIT Health.

-Finding Blue Cross Blue Shield (BCBS) providers
+Finding Blue Cross Blue Shield (BCBS) Providers

 • Outside of the country: To find a BCBS-participating provider outside of the U.S., go to Blue Cross Blue Shield Global Core, and log in by entering the first three letters of the identification code on your insurance card.